finbourne/lusid-sdk-python/sdk/docs/LegalEntitiesApi.md

         effective_until = '2013-10-20T19:20:30+01:00' # datetime | The effective datetime until which the Access Metadata is valid.
 If not supplied this will be valid indefinitely, or until the next 'effectiveAt' datetime of the Access Metadata (optional)

         try:
-            # [EARLY ACCESS] UpsertLegalEntityAccessMetadata: Upsert a Legal Entity Access Metadata entry associated with a specific metadataKey.
+            # UpsertLegalEntityAccessMetadata: Upsert a Legal Entity Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.
             api_response = await api_instance.upsert_legal_entity_access_metadata(id_type_scope, id_type_code, code, metadata_key, upsert_legal_entity_access_metadata_request, effective_at=effective_at, effective_until=effective_until)
             pprint(api_response)
         except ApiException as e: